 The event finished off very nicely, as these things often do, with a lovely dinner and drinks.
 The awards part of the evening was compèred masterfully by Melissa Porter, TV presenter, property developer, writer and transformational life coach (no, me neither!).
 We carried a story about the various award winners last week.

 As is increasingly common at such soirees, there was a photo booth for all of us (very sober people) to lark about in.
-The pics below are of me and Joe Parry, Director of Parrys Property and Fine & County in Monmouthshire.
+The pic below is of me, Lily Bennett (Marketing Executive at The Guild) and Joe Parry, Director of Parrys Property and Fine & County in Monmouthshire.

 The event was held at The Vox, Birmingham’s most cutting-edge conference centre – and very impressive and modern it was too.
 As usual, an excellent day and evening with the crème de la crème of the property world, superbly well managed and organised throughout.

 As part of Zoopla’s presentation at the conference, we got an insight into what is coming soon for the company.
 This included things like removals, home and life insurance, EPCs and, most surprising of all, tenant referencing.
 Is this the latest string to ZPG’s bow?

 Word from Zoopla is that there’s a tenant referencing manual in its property management tool, but that's been in place and unchanged for over a year.
 We’ll have to wait and see if, and how, they develop their tenant referencing offerings in the future, but one to keep an eye out for.

 Continuing this topic, a quick shout out to Rent4Sure, which is a nationwide provider of tenant referencing and insurance services for letting agents.
 We will be featuring some interesting developments on Rent4sure in a forthcoming Natter.
 They aim to deliver only the best quality, tried and tested products to their clients, everything from rent protection and Right to Rent checks to landlord and tenant insurance.